vacp2p/rfc/content/docs/rfcs/75/README.md

 This message is sent by a client that wants to sync with its peer/server.
 It contains local Prolly Tree root as input.
-The server will respond with the GetRootResponse message.
+The server will respond with the `ExchangeRootResponse` message.

 ### ExchangeRootResponse